-The Knoxville Mercury is an independent, locally owned weekly news magazine committed to informing and connecting Knoxville’s many different communities.
-It is a taxable, not-for-profit company governed by the Knoxville History Project, a non-profit 501(c)(3) organization devoted to exploring, disseminating, and celebrating Knoxville’s unique cultural heritage.
+The Knoxville Mercury was an independent, locally owned weekly news magazine committed to informing and connecting Knoxville’s many different communities.
+It was a taxable, not-for-profit company governed by the Knoxville History Project, a non-profit 501(c)(3) organization devoted to exploring, disseminating, and celebrating Knoxville’s unique cultural heritage.

 Here are the people who contributed their money to start up the Knoxville Mercury.

 Here are all the stories from our introductory issue detailing our effort to start the Knoxville Mercury.

 Here’s a list of stuff we won at the Golden Press Card Awards presented by the East Tennessee Society of Professional Journalists, for work published in 2015 and in 2016.
 We are proud of our wins for investigative reporting, feature writing, and design—especially since we choose to compete with East Tennessee’s large daily papers.

-Our mission is to report stories that wouldn’t otherwise be told, educating readers to have a better understanding of Knoxville’s critical issues, vital personalities, and unique cultural heritage.
+Our mission was to report stories that wouldn’t otherwise be told, educating readers to have a better understanding of Knoxville’s critical issues, vital personalities, and unique cultural heritage.

-Our news stories aim to provide depth, background, and historical context to the area’s crucial public debates, empowering readers with the knowledge they need to make informed decisions.
-And by celebrating the people, businesses, and institutions that contribute to its quality of life, we want to help define what makes Knoxville a vibrant and lively city unlike any other.
+Our news stories aimed to provide depth, background, and historical context to the area’s crucial public debates, empowering readers with the knowledge they need to make informed decisions.
+And by celebrating the people, businesses, and institutions that contribute to its quality of life, we wanted to help define what makes Knoxville a vibrant and lively city unlike any other.

-Likewise, we will identify the problems that may be holding back the city’s progress, and will illuminate paths toward a better future.
+Likewise, we tried to identify the problems that may be holding back the city’s progress, and illuminate paths toward a better future.
 But to see where our city may be heading also requires an understanding of where it’s been.
-The Knoxville Mercury’s in-depth reporting includes the historical and cultural context required to create and sustain a 21st century city rooted in its noteworthy past.
+The Knoxville Mercury’s in-depth reporting included the historical and cultural context required to create and sustain a 21st century city rooted in its noteworthy past.